 Even games that started with optional subscription fees like ArcheAge only had slight advantage over free players.
 Patrons, as they were called, had different colored mounts with the same skills and stats of a regular mount, better stamina regeneration that only affected life skills and had no effect on combat, and the ability to own land which was scarce and only helped you very slowly make money and have a cool house to show off.
 All these things don’t make me better than you in an otherwise even fight if I’m paying and you’re not.
 Those were the glory days of ArcheAge before it REALLY became P2W.

 Let’s take a look at another game that was popular “back in the day” called Maplestory.
-Maplestory is an anime-styled MMORPG originally from Korea with childish graphics and a very heavy emphasis on grinding out levels for hours on end.
+Maplestory is an anime-styled MMORPG originally from Korea with cute, anime-styled graphics and a very heavy emphasis on grinding out levels for hours on end.
 The measure of your strength was your level and your gear.
-Unfortunately you could buy gear (eventually) and exp boosts for real money.
+Unfortunately the game devolved to where you could buy gear and exp boosts for real money.
 For the player without mom’s credit card, it was frustrating to watch friends and others get ahead and do more damage just because they couldn’t buy advantages.

 We have pay-to-win games all over the place but we’re historically okay with some being P2W and some we aren’t.
 The distinction is: P2W isn’t the problem, P2W on a competitive game is the problem.